 What is TL4CS?

-Our project, Supporting Teacher Learning for Effective School-Based Citizen Science, or “TL4CS” for short, is funded by the National Science Foundation and will study what helps elementary teachers use citizen science to engage students with standards-aligned science content and practices.
-TL4CS will focus on two citizen science projects: Community Collaborative Rain, Hail, and Snow Network (CoCoRaHS) and The Lost Ladybug Project.
+TL4CS stands for Supporting Teacher Learning for Effective School-Based Citizen Science, a National Science Foundation-backed project conducted by a team of North Carolina-based educators and researchers.
+Our goal is to discover what helps elementary school teachers bring citizen science into their classrooms to engage students with standards-aligned science content and practices.
+We have created a series of supports that can help you incorporate two citizen science projects into your instruction: the Community Collaborative Rain, Hail, and Snow Network (CoCoRaHS) project (focused on weather and precipitation), and The Lost Ladybug Project (focused on ecosystems and biodiversity).

 “Every morning, students are excited to check the rain gauge!”